stelzinga/MF/MGT_80.Tools.md

 ## TRA (Framework)
 A Threat and Risk Assessment formalises the type of Threats and the level of Risk such Threat poses to the Venture.
 The TRA can then be used combined with the BIA to provide a holistic overview of the various risk scenarios and the impact to the Venture.
 ________________________________________
+## Disaster Recovery (Framework)
+Disaster Recovery a.k.a.
+Resiliance is a conceptual framework that shapes the manner in which business Operations can continue even during internally or externally caused disasters.

+### Disaster Recovery Overview
+The following setup is only relevant for Ventures that operate only with Data as a main asset (Banks, Insurance Companies, brokers, etc).

+### Conceptual Basic Production chain

+Clients -> Staff -> User Apps -> Srvr Apps -> Suppliers

+In which:
+- User Apps are operated by Staff in a building
+- Srvr Apps are operational from a Data Centre (most often)
+- Suppliers can be used at various locations in the chain
+NB: Data (files, databases etc) are included in Srvr Apps

+### Conceptual Redundant Production Chain
+The following st4ucture represents a simplified redundant architecture:

+Clients -> Staff -> User Apps -> Srvr Apps -> Suppliers ᵖʳⁱᵐᵃʳʸ
+Clients -> Staff -> User Apps -> Srvr Apps -> Suppliers ˢᵉᶜᵒⁿᵈᵃʳʸ

+In which:
+- Primary represents setups in main buildings
+- Secondary represents a similar setup as Primary in secondary buildings

+Note that the above is not very realistic.

+Source Data  Raw Data Prepped Data   Info
+      ⇘  ⇗   ⇘  ⇗    ⇘    ⇗  ⇘
+                Collection  Preparation  Transformation  Disposal

+________________________________________
 ## Trends (Framework)
 One way to obtain notably Market Intel is by subscribing to or following on the internet Trend related persons, institutions or companies (Trend Entities).
 As part of the default Routines, see [## Objective Definition] there should be one Routines reflecting a recurring spending of time in obtaining Market Intel through trend entities.
 Note that if a Trend is deemed important it may lead to a dedicated Projects or may obtain dedicated attention in Goal = prd, Sub-Goal = Research & Development.